-The president and the porn star: The story explained
+The president and the porn star: Why this matters

 "He was all sprawled out on the couch, watching television or something," she said in the interview.
 "He was wearing pyjama pants."

-Ms Daniels alleges the pair had sex in the hotel room (Mr Trump's lawyer said he "vehemently denies" the allegation.)
+Ms Daniels alleges the pair had sex in the hotel room, something Mr Trump's lawyer said his client "vehemently denies".

 If Ms Daniels' account is true, this would all have happened just four months after the birth of Mr Trump's youngest child, Barron.

-Ms Daniels says he's "terrified" of the animal and - look away, shark fans - he apparently told her "I hope all the sharks die."

-She claims the pair kept speaking for years afterwards.
+In a 60 Minutes interview that aired in late March, Ms Daniels claimed she was threatened to stay quiet about the affair.

+She alleged a man approached her in a Las Vegas car park in 2011, shortly after she agreed to the In Touch Weekly interview, and told her to "leave Trump alone".

 Ms Daniels said the last time they spoke was in 2010, around the time she called off her US Senate bid.

-However, rumours of the affair started to appear before the November 2016 presidential election.
+Rumours of the affair started to appear before the November 2016 presidential election.

-The Wall Street Journal reported just days before the vote that Ms Daniels had been in discussions with ABC's "Good Morning America" programme to tell all about the reported affair, before abruptly cutting off talks.

-It's been building up for a few months and isn't going away.

-In January, the Wall Street Journal published an article claiming President Trump's lawyer, Michael Cohen, made a $130,000 (£94,000) payment to Ms Clifford in October 2016, one month before the election.
+In January, the Wall Street Journal published an article claiming President Trump's lawyer, Michael Cohen, made a $130,000 (£94,000) payment to Ms Daniels in October 2016, one month before the election.

 The Journal said the money was part of a non-disclosure agreement with Ms Clifford, which said she couldn't discuss the affair publicly.